Ride-The-Lightning/RTL/README.md

 https://github.com/Stadicus/guides/blob/master/raspibolt/README.md

 ## Prerequisites
-Please ensure that you have completed the installation of lightning node.
+Please ensure that you have completed the installation of LND lightning node.

-It can be either on testnet or mainnet
+Its recommended to run this application on testnet, untill the aplha testing phase is over.

 Recommended Browsers: Chrome, Chromium (rpi), MS Edge.

 ## Installation

-Fetch sources from the RTL git repository:
+Fetch sources from the RTL git repository, by executing the below command at the command prompt:

 `git clone https://github.com/ShahanaFarooqui/RTL.git`

-Move into the newly created directory:
+Move to the newly created directory:

 `cd RTL`